ellisonpyon/cs1302-latin-squares/README.md

 The locations will be shown the first (and subsequent) times the square is displayed to the user.

-**NOTE:** The blank line after `k = 2` in the example above is intentional.
-You should include a blank line in that location in order to match expected output.

 #### Displaying the Square

 Irrespective of how a square's contents are stored, it should be displayed to the user as follows:
 ```

     0   1   2
 0 |   |   |   |
 1 | y |[z]|   |